 There are many traders that have found success with penny stocks (those trading under $5 and listed on national exchanges like NYSE and Nasdaq).
 For example, Jason Bond is a penny stock guru and has figured out a way to potentially profit from large penny stock moves.

 Required Capital for Day Trading

 On the other hand, if you want to trade everyday, you can’t just deposit the minimum.
 According to the U.S. Securities and Exchange Commission (SEC) and FINRA, “FINRA rules define a “pattern day trader” as any customer who executes four or more “day trades” within five business days, provided that the number of day trades represents more than six percent of the customer’s total trades in the margin account for that same five business day period.”

 If you’re a pattern day trader, you must have at least $25,000 in your account and could only trade in margin accounts due to FINRA rules.
 That said, many consider this as a lot of capital.
 That in mind, day trading is primarily for those who have a lot of time to dedicate to learning about trading.
 If you want to start trade stocks for a living, this is what you’ll need to do.
-However, you shouldn’t put in the bare minimums because you will most likely have losses when you’re first starting out, and your account minimum could fall below $25,000.
+Putting in the bare minimum amount to day trade will most likely lead to losses when you’re first starting out, making your account minimum fall below $25k.
 Thereafter, you would get flagged if you still execute four or more day trades within five business days and potentially risk getting your account frozen for some time.

 Depending on your trading goals, you may need only a little bit of capital to trade stocks.
-For example, if you’re looking to passively trade stocks, you could start with a small account of say $5K to $10K.
-However, if you’re serious about trading and want to make it your career, you’ll need at least $25K.
+For example, if you’re looking to passively trade stocks, the minimum amount for stock trading with a small account should be somewhere around $5k to $10k.

 Jason Bond runs JasonBondTraining.com and is a swing trader of small-cap stocks.